deanrobertcook/Conversational-Flow/README.md

 * Figure out how to decide if two sentences are similar in either structure or meaning
 * List the sentences in order of greatest similarity with other sentences.
 * Find translaters and speakers for work through all the sentences available.
+* Evaluate the quality of two sets of translations, for example compare French and German after both have been translated from English.
+Can a French speaker then use the German list while avoiding the English list altogether?
 * Rinse and repeat.